-T-BACTs identified in the HRA shall be included as part of the conditions of approval or a mitigation monitoring and reporting plan adopted for the project as part of the project CEQA review.
+T-BACTs identified in the HRA shall be included as part of the conditions of approval or a mitigation monitoring and reporting plan adopted for applicable projects as part of their CEQA review.

 Finding: At the programmatic level, the mitigation measure cannot be determined to fully reduce the severity of Impact AQ-4 on sensitive populations; therefore, it remains significant and unavoidable.